CONVERT

 Processing your file...

-Why this pair exists — JAR is an archive format that bundles multiple files into a single compressed container.
+Why this pair exists — JAR is a compression/archive format used to package or shrink files.
 Ergo, the ZIP route.
 A JAR to ZIP job switches archive containers.
 The contents do not change — the same files, directories and metadata end up inside a ZIP instead of a JAR, often because the destination system reads one format but not the other, or because a ZIP is smaller on disk.
-Technical note: JAR is an archive format that bundles multiple files into a single compressed container.
+Technical note: JAR is a compression/archive format used to package or shrink files.
 Compare that with ZIP is the universal archive format, supported natively on Windows, macOS, Linux and mobile.

 Java Archive